 In that moment I was reminded of how First Baptist Atlanta has been more than just my church for the past 30 years.
 It is indeed my family.
 And Dr. Stanley has been more than just the pastor.
 He has been my pastor.
 Today, as he turns 82 years old, Dr..

 Over the years my mom has taught me countless lessons, and I could talk endlessly about her impact on my life spiritually and scholastically and everything in between… she has modeled what it means to cultivate generosity, to embrace academic discipl..

 The auditorium was filled to capacity, the stage was set with brightly colored lights and creative props, and the music was loud and animated – all typical aspects of a contemporary worship service, yet features that still catch my attention on occas..

 Twenty-three years ago today, I was a young child sitting in church when my mom suddenly told me to call an usher.
 Here is what happened the day I almost lost my mom and brother… and how that traumatic experience still impacts my perspective and prio..

 It was a warm spring weekend in March 2010, and I was in the middle of an adventurous trip to rural east India.
-I decided to visit a local church in Ranchi, Jharkhand that Sunday, but was told that there probably wouldn't be many people gathering in the morning and it might not be safe to venture out alone.
+I decided to visit a local church in Ranchi, Jharkhand that Sunday, but was told that there probably wouldn't be many people gathering in ..